 Only provide constructive feedback in the scenario where your feedback is welcome and you feel positive support in being honest.
 Otherwise, don’t burn a bridge.
 When giving feedback, the following rules of thumb will help:

 If you plan on talking about something you’ve never brought up before, don’t!
 It will sound like sour grapes and make your employer wonder why you didn’t bring it up before.

 Relate constructive feedback about things that already happened and that you previously communicated about.
 For example, if you were denied a raise, lost a benefit, or reported a hostile work environment to HR, then it’s okay to mention those as reasons why you’re leaving.

 Never say anything in an exit interview that you wouldn’t say in front of the person or people you’re talking about.
 They will hear about what you said, and you can hurt yourself by burning bridges with those people.

 If you want to stay safe, then stay positive.
 Say it’s been great, you learned a lot, and you’re excited about your next opportunity.

 We live in a digital world.
 We’re used to emails, texting, and social media as primary ways to communicate.
 So doesn’t it make sense to send an email resignation in lieu of an in-person meeting?
 Nope.
-You absolutely need to resign in person.
+Resign in person or over video or phone if you're remote.
 An email resignation is unprofessional and leaves a bad impression.